 Finding the correct PGP key of an e-mail recipient is a frequent problem for anyone who uses e-mail encryption to communicate securely with others.
 Certain software applications will be able to determine the right keys to use automatically, but only if the "HKPS-SRV" record for the e-mail domain was configured correctly in the Domain Name System (DNS) beforehand.

 If you use mailbox.org Guard with external (non-mailbox.org) e-mail addresses and wish to enable others to access your OpenPGP keys automatically, then you may set the "SRV" record accordingly to use our key server for your domain.
 To do this, please follow the instructions in the article How to set up your e-mail to use a custom domain name.
-The following procedure is similar to the steps described in more detail in this article: SPF, DKIM, and DMARC: How to improve the spam reputation of your domain
+The following procedure is similar to the steps described in more detail in this article: SPF, DKIM, and DMARC: How to improve spam reputation and avoid bounces

 mailbox.org offers this feature out of the box and it also works for those who use our e-mail service together with a custom domain name.
 However, in the latter case a particular DNS setting must be made first, so that clients know which server to adress.
 Furthermore, Guard needs to be set up correctly.